Last Updated on 4 December 2025 by Cycloscope

 Being fed up with cycling the busy and stinky roads of Java, we reached Surabaya by night bus (50,000 rupiahs, 6/8 hours or more).

 The port is about 15km from the bus station.
-Buy your tickets only at the official Pelni ticket office (which is not in the port, GPS coordinates -7.244765, 112.738432) all agencies, including the official ones, will scam you.
+Buy your tickets only at the official Pelni ticket office (not at the port; GPS coordinates: -7.244765, 112.738432).
+All agencies, including the official ones, will scam you.

-Our Pelni ship, the KM Nggapulu, wasn’t that bad compared to the Dharma Kencana one we took from Borneo (but that was a real nightmare, so don’t expect luxury), just a dozen of cockroaches instead of thousands.
+Our Pelni ship, the KM Nggapulu, wasn’t that bad compared to the Dharma Kencana one we took from Borneo (but that was an absolute nightmare, so don’t expect luxury), just a dozen cockroaches instead of thousands.
 Our trip took 18 hours, but some boats can be slower, depending on the stops they make.

 Cycling From Maumere to Koka Beach (Paga) – 61km

-Maumere is a small and pretty ugly town, but it still is the major city of Flores Island, with a population of 100,000.
-There are a few unremarkable accommodation options in town, among which we probably end up in one of the worst, cockroaches also here.
+Maumere is a small, pretty-ugly town, but it remains the island’s largest city, with a population of 100,000.
+There are a few unremarkable accommodation options in town, among which we will probably end up in one of the worst, with cockroaches also here.

-Going a few km east there are much nicer beach options.
-The beach is black sand, not stunning itself but the underwater world is gorgeous, big coral reef here – indeed tourists Maumere is a hotspot for diving in Indonesia.
+Going a few km east, there are much nicer beach options.
+The beach is black sand, not stunning in itself, but the underwater world is gorgeous, with a big coral reef here.
+Indeed, Maumere, a tourist hotspot in Indonesia, is a hotspot for diving.

-From Maumere to the small village of Paga there are about 60km, with two hills going up to 300msl, easy enough compared to what’s going to come.
-We crossed so the island from the north to the south at one of its narrowest points.
-The coral reef here is wide and it’s very hard to bath.
+From Maumere to the small village of Paga, there are about 60km, with two hills rising to 300 msl, easy enough compared to what’s coming.
+We crossed the island from the north to the south at one of its narrowest points.
+The coral reef here is vast, and it’s tough to bathe.
 There’s a great value bamboo guesthouse, one of the few places to eat.

 8km from Paga is the stunning Koka Beach, you’ll have to take a steep road to the left, signposted.
 In Koka Beach, there’s a beautiful and super cheap bungalow owned by a funny guy named Ricky.
 Sleep there.